 So can you add lime?
 I say “YES!”
 In fact, I can’t imagine my guacamole without a generous splash of lime.
 The citric acid provides a nice citrus flavor, making the guacamole taste fresh and bright.
 I like to add enough to cut through the richness of the avocado flesh, but not so much that you taste the lime’s tartness.

-Cilantro – fresh, finely-chopped cilantro is one thing that can improve any guacamole.
+Another ingredient that can improve any guacamole is fresh cilantro.
 Cilantro adds a distinct flavor and a slight crunch.
 However, exercise caution before adding it in.
 Some people don’t like cilantro so consider your audience first.